opendilab/DI-star/README.md

-# Applestar
+# MetalStar: High-Performance Metal Performance Shaders MPS for StarCraft II AI

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](./LICENSE)

-**Applestar** is a fork of the [DI-star repository](https://github.com/opendilab/DI-star) by OpenDILab.
+**AppleStar** is a fork of the [DI-star repository](https://github.com/opendilab/DI-star) by OpenDILab which is in turn inspired by DeepMind's AlphaStar.
 This fork adds support for Apple’s Metal Performance Shaders (MPS) on macOS.

 ## Versions
 Python 3.10.0, torch 2.5.1, torchaudio 2.5.1